homestar92/ring-lardner-transcriptions/Stop Me If You've Heard This One.md

 "What do you suppose he's got against brunets?" said Blades.

-"And why," said Garner, "do you sup- pose he won't use the New York Central
+"And why," said Garner, "do you suppose he won't use the New York Central
 Lines?"